The Roots of Modern Ethics in the Ancient Near East

 “But what they do share with them is a similar interest in terms of their themes, in terms of their style of literature, so that it’s not a matter of sort of just borrowing, but it would be a matter of addressing the same sorts of issues – the creation of the world, the creation of man, a flood that wiped out the human race.
 These are common to ancient myths.
 There is a kind of literary commonality here between these stories and these ancient creation myths that you find in pagan religions.
 I think most Old Testament scholars wouldn’t have a problem with saying that there can be a sharing of a literary genre or common themes that are addressed by Israel and these ancient pagan myths.”

-I have often thought that we should expect to see similarities if there is any truth in any of the ancient myths.
-After all, the forces of gravity work the same in the Ancient Near East, among the ancient Incas and in modern North America.
+I have often thought that we should expect to see similarities among ancient myths if there is any truth in any of the ancient myths.
+After all, the forces of gravity work the same in the Ancient Near East, among the ancient Incas, and in modern North America.
 Truth is truth.
-If God is God, and the history of man and the world is real history, we should expect to see similarities.
+If God is God, and the history of man and the world is shared history, we should expect to see similarities in the stories that are told.

 “Indeed, what you find in Genesis that is really, really startling – it’s almost shocking – when you compare it to these pagan myths is the way in which ancient Israel transcended pagan polytheism and so decisively rejected all of the gods and their vile and immoral behavior in favor of this transcendent view of God as a creator of the entire universe – beyond the universe – and the creator of the sun and the moon and the stars and everything in the world, who is to be worshiped and adored alone, and who is the source of existence of all these things.”

-I remember thinking similarly when first studying these things in that World Religions class.
+I remember thinking similarly when first studying these things in that World Religion class.
 How does Abraham go from many gods manifesting themselves in trees, boulders, mountains, wooden and metal idols, and just about anything and everything, to the idea of one supremely transcendent, mysteriously immaterial God?
-To say it is a paradigm shift is to excel in the understatement.
+To say that is a paradigm shift is to excel in the art of understatement.
+Craig continues:

-For all the modern angst about “the God of the Old Testament” who appears more vengeful and wrathful than we can stomach, the God of the Old Testament was a saint compared to the gods all around Abraham, Isaac, Jacob, Joseph, Moses and the progeny of Abraham’s faith.
-We have an air of evolutionary sophistication today that belies the roots of that moral superiority that are found in the revolutionary, transcendent words of Jesus (love thy neighbor as yourself) who grounded that ethic solidly in “the God of the Old Testament”.
+For all the modern angst about “the God of the Old Testament” who appears more vengeful and wrathful than modern people can stomach, the God of the Old Testament was a saint compared to the gods all around Abraham, Isaac, Jacob, Joseph, Moses and the progeny of Abraham’s faith.
+We have an air of evolutionary sophistication today that belies the roots of our moral superiority found in the revolutionary, transcendent words of Jesus (love thy neighbor as yourself) who grounded that ethic solidly in “the God of the Old Testament”.

 The God of the Old Testament was reasonable.
 He wasn’t arbitrary and capricious.
 He wasn’t a God simply to be appeased; He was a God that invited dialogue: “Come let us reason together”.
-(Isaiah 1:18) He was a God who sought covenant (relationship).
+(Isaiah 1:18) He was a God who initiated covenant (relationship).
+He was a God who made promises and kept them, despite a failure to reciprocate from His people.

 In some ways, the “golden rule” (as expressed by Jesus) is as radical today as it was in the First Century, and it is grounded in words going back to the second millennia BC (if we accept the biblical timeline).
-(See Deuteronomy 6:5 and Leviticus 19:18) At the very latest (if we concede the more skeptical timeline), we can trace it back to early in the first millennia BC.
+(See Deuteronomy 6:5 and Leviticus 19:18) (Even if we only concede the more skeptical timeline, we can trace it back to early in the first millennia BCE.)

-While we can’t say for sure whether Zoroastrianism existed back into the second millennium BC or whether it influenced Abraham’s faith, or whether the Abrahamic faith influenced Zoroastrianism in the mid-first millennium BC, the Abrahamic faith took hold and guided centuries of progress in human civilization, from barbaric, conquering hoards to the freedoms and rights of individuals, getting a turbo boost from Jesus of Nazareth.
-And that is the foundation of the ethics of Western civilization still today.
+While we can’t say for sure whether Zoroastrianism existed back into the second millennium BC or whether it influenced Abraham’s faith, or whether the Abrahamic faith influenced Zoroastrianism in the mid-first millennium BC, the Abrahamic faith took hold and guided centuries of progress in human civilization, from barbaric, conquering hoards to the freedoms and rights of individuals we have today.
+The roots of modern ethics got a turbo boost from Jesus of Nazareth that carries forward still today.